RamonaTipton/Project1-NewMexico/README.md

 - #### HTML

-  Using W3C Markup validation, no erros found but, as mentioned above, info messages received regarding trailing slash on all .html pages.
+  Using W3C Markup validation, no errors found but, as mentioned above, info messages received regarding trailing slash on all .html pages.

   ![HTML Validation](assets/images/html-validation-info.png)

 - #### Lighthouse
-  Running site through Lighthouse, there was a few issues regarding contrast for accessibility which I address and otherwise only received performance issue for photo size.
+  Running site through Lighthouse, there was a few issues regarding contrast for accessibility which I addressed and otherwise only received performance issue for photo size.
 I will be looking into this as I have run all photos through an optimizer.

 ## Unfixed Bugs

 I did not have any bugs that I found in my testing.
-The only issue is the HTMl formattng that I mentioned above.
+The only issue is the HTML formattng that I mentioned above.
 This does not seem to affect the site.

 ## Deployment